-- Jeff Reifman has an excellent article that talks about how to run your own server using Amazon EC2. (~$14/mo)
+- Jeff Reifman has an excellent article that talks about How to Install Your Own Private E-mail Server in the Cloud" using Amazon EC2. (~$14/mo)

 - BudgetVM is another extremely cheap VPS with storage prices that work well if you have lots of emails. ($3-5/mo)

 For inbound spam filtering and outbound email, I suggest using PostLayer (~$1.33/mo).
 If you'd like to also backup your data, BudgetVM's Backup Hosting is one of the most affordable options, offering $5/mo for 50GB (smaller and larger options are available).
 This is on-par with Amazon's EBS Backup Snapshots, which are available at $0.095/GB or $4.75/mo for 50GB.
 For a single user you can have a mail server in the cloud for as little as $5-10/mo using BudgetVM or $14-20/mo using Amazon).
 All totaled for 50GB worth of data, a single user with backup might cost $10/mo with BudgetVM or about $25/mo on Amazon.